Rules & Procedures

 - The grade for a thesis/project can be Pass, or No Pass (P or NP).
 The grade does not contribute to the GPA.

-- Throughout their work on thesis/project, students may petition to shift to another option as allowed in the concerned program (see program-specific Rules and Regulations).
+- Throughout their work on the thesis/project, students may petition to shift to another option as allowed in the concerned program (see program-specific rules and regulations).

 - Students shifting from thesis to project/course(s) option will pay for the additional courses.

-- The changes above shall be made at least one semester before graduation and shall carry the approval of the department/school.
+- The changes above (points 7, 8 and 9) shall be made at least one semester before graduation and shall carry the approval of the department/school.

 E. Conflict of Interest